Jack the Ripper 10k Running Tour - Running in London

 Route information

-Join this 10k running tour and travel back into time to Victorian East London.
-Starting and finishing at Aldgate Station, you weave through hidden alleys and lanes, immersing yourself in the rich history of the Whitechapel Murders and the social context of the time.
+Join this 10k running tour which transports you back into time to Victorian East London.
+Starting and finishing at Aldgate Station, it will weave through hidden alleys and lanes, immersing participants in the rich history of the Whitechapel Murders and its social context.

-Led by an expert tour guide, runners will discover more about the stories of the women involved and look to solve the age-old question - Who was Jack the Ripper?
+Led by an expert tour guide, runners will discover more about the stories of Jack the Ripper's victims and look to solve the age-old question of the identity of the murderer.

 What's included